CompBioUIC/FLICA/Readme.txt

 % see http://strategic.mit.edu/downloads.php?page=matlab_networks

-FLICAmain.m is a main file that should be run.
+FLICAmain.m is the main file that should be run.
 Please also review varibles description within the file "Varible details.xlsx"

 The code for the paper is at [1]